 1. Sewing Machine Embroiderer’s Bible

-I was hesitant to purchase this embroidery book because the title suggested it would be more about sewing machines than embroidery machines.
+I hesitated to purchase this embroidery book because the title suggested it would be more about sewing machines than embroidery machines.

 However, while there is a section at the end about decorative stitches on a sewing machine, the book primarily encompasses machine embroidery!